 - If restricting methionine increases maximum lifespan, then restricting it is not necessarily optimally healthy.

-- If excess methionine is bad, then restricting it doesn’t mean it’s good.
+- If excess methionine is bad, that doesn’t mean that restricting it is good.

 - If it works in animals to increase lifespan, it doesn’t mean it’ll work in humans because we have a very different environment and somewhat different biology.

 A substance like methionine seems to have what’s called a biphasic response.
 Too little or too much may cause problems.
 Research suggests that people may need to get a balanced amount.
 That level may be different for everyone, but large human studies have yet to define it.

 After reading longevity research for a while, many people start to realize that it doesn’t apply to humans all that much.

 Many substances have longevity-promoting effects in cells or worms.
 This doesn’t mean that they have any medical value.
 On the contrary, most approaches that are researched in cells or simple organisms like worms fail to pass further animal studies or clinical trials due to a lack of safety or efficacy.

 The issue with methionine restriction is the extent to which you’d have to lower methionine for it be potentially beneficial for longevity in animals is not practical for other purposes.
 We also can’t translate animal doses to humans.

 Some critics say that restricting methionine is not that much different than lowering free radicals by not breathing.
 They say it’s not practical in the long run because of the possible side effects.

 Methionine is important to the immune system.
 Limited research suggests that lower methionine intake may raise susceptibility to chronic infections in the long run (and that may cause many problems) [47, 3].